Day 2 – The Test Results

 Back In The USSR.

-…Pretty fitting really, …very loosely.
-A little return trip to my hometown of Liverpool, for a family hosted fundraiser which completes my appeal, officially sending me to Moscow!
+…Pretty fitting really – very loosely.
+A little return trip to my hometown of Liverpool for a family-hosted fundraiser, which completes my appeal and officially sends me to Moscow!

 THAT’S IT – THE RAISING IS DONE – I’M OFF TO MOSCOW, TO GET BETTER!!!

-So on Friday we went up to Liverpool to see my family, who have been truly brilliant, wanting to get involved and to organise a fundraising evening of their own.
+So, on Friday, we went up to Liverpool to see my family, who have been truly brilliant – wanting to get involved and organise a fundraising evening of their own.
 Mixing it with a little bit of St Patrick’s night made for an incredible amount of fun, hosted by my cousin Brian.
-There was Cèilidh (Cay-lee) music, a bit of Rock from my cousin Nathan, a little karaoke, Irish bingo and a raffle.
+There was Cèilidh (Cay-lee) music, a bit of rock from my cousin Nathan, a little karaoke, Irish bingo, and a raffle.

 Raising £2,135!!

-Firstly I would like to thank Andrea, Brian, Gillian, Denis, Christine, Rebecca, Esther and absolutely my Aunty Terry for putting on an evening I will never forget.
-So much effort, made for so much fun.
-It meant so much to me – Thank you! xx
+First, I want to thank Andrea, Brian, Gillian, Denis, Christine, Rebecca, Esther, and absolutely my Aunty Terry for putting on an evening I will never forget.
+So much effort, so much fun – it meant the world to me.
+Thank you! xx

-And to EVERYBODY!
-Those who have donated, given prizes, bought prizes, organised fundraisers, helped fundraisers, and to my wife Jen who has worked tirelessly to just keep things running smoothly.
-I am forever grateful, I owe you all so much.
-And just hope that all goes well in Moscow, to come back and show how I’m doing and hopeful recovery, to show you, with every unaided footstep, how much of a difference you’ve made to my life!
+And to EVERYBODY – those who have donated, given prizes, bought prizes, organised fundraisers, helped at fundraisers – and to my wife, Jen, who has worked tirelessly to keep everything running smoothly.
+I am forever grateful.
+I owe you all so much.

 Less of the sitting around – I’m gonna rock the s**t out of tomorrow!!**